Introduction

 Conclusion

 Effective customer service officers are important in assisting or enhancing the fortunes of a business.
 They are agents responding to queries and complaints that clients may have during their transactions with a business enterprise.
 Customer care is becoming multifaceted, mainly with the adoption of advanced technologies such as AI and omnichannel support, along with focusing on individual customer personalities.
-Such responsibilities of customer care give insights on how companies will perform in a business environment characterized by increased customer orientation.
+For consumer brands and D2C companies, customer service is no longer just a support function, it is a growth booster which influences retention, repeat purchases and brand advocacy.

 FAQs On Customer Care Roles And Responsibilities